The days of a job for life are, for much of the workforce anyway, a dim and distant memory.

 WHY STAY IN A JOB YOU DISLIKE?

 OK, so there are always going to be jobs that are highly pressurised, target-driven or make a number of demands on the employee’s time which might not suit them – that’s normal.
-But, if you’re seeing a constant revolving door of employees at your business, there may be more to it than you realise.
+But, if you’re seeing a constant revolving door of employees or consistently conducting exit interviews at your business, there may be more to it than you realise.

 An unrewarding role isn’t just down to the job itself or what employees are tasked to do – besides, if they’ve applied for a job knowing what it entails, the location and what it pays, you’d think they’d be happy in the work, right?